avonb/Image_Recognition/README.md

 python ./preprocess.py
 ```
 * This will ultimatively generate grayscale images from the first 8 classes
+5. open "sign_recognition.r" and change the path variable
-5. run the provided r script "sign_recognition.r" -> main block provided at the end
+6. run the provided r script "sign_recognition.r" -> main block provided at the end

 ## Using the street view extension